nfisher23/nickolasfisher.com/content/blog/How-to-Create-Multiple-Digital-Ocean-Droplets-and-Provision-Them-Using-Ansible.md

 ```

 You should now be able to navigate to your IP addresses and see the home page with the IP address displayed.
-Go get &#39;em, tiger.
+Go get 'em, tiger.